chenxing3/Waveman/README.md

 Species and corresponding to the labels are in ./list/Species_label.xlsx

-All the final result in the Result_summary.xls in default folder ./TMP,
+The final result in the Result_summary.xls in default folder ./TMP,

 All log is written in the file log_predict.txt in ./logs.